syntax-tree/.github/readme.md

 We’re excited that you’re interested in contributing!
 Take a moment to read [`contributing.md`][contribute].

+Ideas for new utilities and tools can be posted in [syntax-tree/ideas][ideas].

 ## Code of Conduct

 This project has a [Code of Conduct][coc].